 Clear TV is an HDTV digital antenna, advertised as a way to receive broadcast television channels for free.
-We were one of the first to review the product in 2012, and we offer updated observations for 2014.
+We were one of the first to review the product back in 2013, and we offer updated observations for 2015.

 About Clear TV

-Simply put, Clear TV is a standard television antenna which allows you to watch HDTV over-the-air broadcast channels in your area.
-The advertising vaguely implies that you can replace your cable with this product, which many consumers have found to be inaccurate.
+Clear TV is a standard television antenna which allows you to watch HDTV over-the-air broadcast channels in your area.
+The advertising vaguely implies that you may be able to replace your cable television with this product, which many consumers have found to be inaccurate.

 Although cleartv.com has been registered since 1997, a search of the Internet Archive reveals that this particular domain didn’t sell this product until 2013.
 BuyClearTV.com was used in advertising in mid-2013.
 That domain was registered in August 2012, and now forwards to the primary domain.

 In 2014, Clear TV began advertising heavily on Spanish-language television as “Clear TV Antena Digital.”
 The website compracleartv.com is advertised on channels such as Univision.
 That website was registered in December 2012.